esheldon/great3-config/README.md

     - things to explore

+        - maybe not fitting that spike at fracdev=0 is causing the problem at high s/n?
+            - mike's plots show the fracdev should not evolve much, so maybe confirms something is fishy?

         - redo priors based on some psf flux cut or gauss flux cut

         - the best of exp and dev: so greater of loglike_exp*freq_exp and